 Registering a stillbirth

-A still-born child is legally defined as a child born after the 24th week of pregnancy who did not at any time after being born breathe or show any other signs of life.
-A child who breathed or showed other signs of life, irrespective of the number of weeks of the pregnancy, is considered live-born for registration purposes.
+A still-born baby is legally defined as a baby born after the 24th week of pregnancy who did not at any time after being born breathe or show any other signs of life.
+A baby who breathed or showed other signs of life, irrespective of the number of weeks of the pregnancy, is considered live-born for registration purposes.

-If the baby was stillborn in the Doncaster district, it will be registered at Doncaster Register Office.
+If your baby was born sleeping in the Doncaster district, baby will be registered at Doncaster Register Office.
 If English is not your first language and you would like someone to help with the registration, a relative or friend can accompany you to the office when you attend.

 If you are unable to get to our office, you can make a 'declaration' at another Register Office.
 The information you give will then be sent to us to enter on our register.
 We will send any documents, including the relevant certificates, to you by post.